sfantao/LUMI-containers/README.md

 ## Adding containers

+- Create a PR
 - Follow the naming scheme. <container_name>.def -> <container_name>.sif
 - Update the info in `data.json` when making changes
+- PR:s can not be merged if the tests don't work